MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 :::
 ::::

 Perfect!
 Our models now understand their relationships.
-When you load a post, you can easily access its comments through `post.comments`, and when you load a comment, you can access its post through `comment.post` and its user through `comment.user`.
+When you load a post, you can easily access its comments through `post.comments`, and when you load a comment, you can access its post through `comment.post` or its user through `comment.user`.

 ## Creating factories